trungnd3/dcube-search/README.md

 │   ├── layout                    # layout components which define the page's layout │   │   ├── Banner.tsx            # is the top-most banner containg logo
 │   │   ├── Container.tsx         # limits the max width of elements
-│   │   ├── Header.tsx            # is the Hader with Sarch Form
+│   │   ├── Header.tsx            # is the Header with Search Form
 │   │   └── Layout.tsx            # is the overall Layout of the pages
 │   ├── search                    # contains components related to search feature │   │   ├── SearchForm.tsx        # handles search form UI and events